JeffersonLab/clas12-mcgen/README.md

 - The generator output file name must be the same name as the exectuable + ".dat".
 For example, the output of clasdis must be clasdis.dat
 - To specify the number of events, the option "--trig" must be used
 - If necessary, an environment variable (name in its README) where the executable will look for data
 - The optional argument --docker will be added by default to all executable.
-This option can be ignored or used by the executable to set conditions to run on the OSG container
+This option must be ignored or used by the executable to set conditions to run on the OSG container

 If you are the maintainer of a package and made changes that you want to include here, send emails to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) requesting the update.